This trope applies to films, TV-series, video clips and graphics.

 - Jekyll plays with this to wonderful effect.
 When Tom Jackman is awake, colors are subdued by means of a subtle blue filter, while vivid colors mark Hyde being awake.

-- Similar to Traffic above, from season 2 onwards Breaking Bad would frequently visit orange-yellow-tint Mexico.
+- Similar to Traffic, from season 2 onwards Breaking Bad would frequently visit orange-yellow-tint Mexico.

 - In House, earlier episodes had an almost orange look to them, fading out to a very slight greenish tint for the rest of the series.